You know they're

 11. A balanced meal has three starches: rice, macaroni, and bread.

-12. They know 101 ways to fix their rubber slippers, 50 using tape, 50 with
+12. They know 101 ways to fix their rubber slippers, 50 using tape, 50

 glue, and one using a stick to poke the strap back in.